NYU Major in Public Policy

 General Advisement Recommendations

 First-year students: complete at least the two prerequisite courses in your first year

 Second-year students: complete at least UPADM-GP 101, UPADM-GP 111, and UPADM-GP 140 in your second year (if you have completed the two prerequisite courses)

-If you are a second-year student and have not completed the two prerequisite courses already, you should meet with one of the two faculty directors for advisement before registration begins.
-All students are welcome to meet with the faculty directors for advisement.
+If you are a second-year student and have not completed the two prerequisite courses and started the core already, you should meet with the faculty director for advisement before registration begins.
+All students are welcome to meet with the faculty director to discuss choosing the major or to seek advisement about specific course selection, especially regarding decisions on Analytical and Methods courses and electives.

-Also, if you have questions, you may find some basic answers in the FAQs.
+If you have general questions, you may find some basic answers in the FAQs.

 After graduating, Public Policy majors will be prepared for a wide range of jobs in the nonprofit, private and public sectors.
 Before coming to NYU Wagner for a graduate degree, undergraduate Public Policy majors from around the country worked at foundations, political advocacy organizations, consulting firms, government agencies and international policy institutes.